alvonruff/isfdb-preISFDB/README.md

 # Contents

-## books
-* books.c      - General purpose tool, able to output a wide variety of award information, but limited to novels.

 ## awards
 **GENERAL**
+This was the first set of online tools created.
-* award.c        - Strictly Hugos and Nebulas
+* award.c        - Provides a variety of search terms for the Hugos and Nebulas.
-* dbsearch.c     - Provides numerical analytics to score works based on award performance
+* dbsearch.c     - Provides numerical analytics to score works based on award performance.
-* genlist.c      - Outputs a Hugo or Nebula listing, formatted exactly as by Evelyn C. Leeper in rec.arts.sf.written
+* genlist.c      - Outputs a Hugo or Nebula listing, formatted exactly as by Evelyn C. Leeper in rec.arts.sf.written.

 **NESFA**
-Structured around The NESFA Core Reading List of Fantasy and Science Fiction
+This was the next set of tools.
+This combines the Hugos and Nebulas with The NESFA Core Reading List of Fantasy and Science Fiction.
-* nesfa.c        -
+* nesfa.c        - Provides a variety of search terms for Hugos/Nebula/NESFA.
-* nesfasearch.c
-* gennesfa.c
+* nesfasearch.c  - Provides numerical analytics to score works based on award performance.
+* gennesfa.c     - Outputs a NESFAlisting, formatted exactly as by the Core Reading List.

 **PERSONAL**
+This was a personal set of tools.
+Based on the NESFA toolset, it added additional awards: Locus, PK Dick, Clarke, and World Fantasy Award.
-* als.c          - Very similar to nesfa.c; supports Locus
+* als.c          - Very similar to nesfa.c, but now focused on awards again.
 * alsearch.c     - Similar to nesfasearch.c, but contains more analytics
-* genal.c        - Related to gennesfa.c
+* genal.c        - Similar to gennesfa.c, but awards-centric
 * readlist.c     - Generates a reading list based on award scores.
-Includes Hugos, Nebulas, Locus, Campbell, Stoker, Clarke,

 **UTILITIES**
-* booksort.c     - sorts book titles
+* booksort.c     - sorts book titles according to leading A, An, The rules.

+## books
+* books.c      - General purpose tool, able to output a wide variety of award information, but limited to novels.
+Supported Hugos, Nebulas, Locus Poll, Campbell, Stoker, Clarke, PK Dick, and World Fantasy Award.
+This code was clearly being expanded to support other works like short fiction, but there are no short fiction entries in the provided dbase file.

 ## SFdbase
 Experimental ISFDB1 prototype code.
 Generates some HTML, but no links
-* search.c       - Given an author substring, finds all matching canonical names
+* search.c       - Given an author substring, finds all matching canonical names.
+Useful for an initial search.
 * novels.c       - Can search for authors, titles, or authors
 * authors.c      - Outputs a non-HTML bibliography if given a canonical name
-* exact_author.c - Nearly the same as authors.c, but output rudimentary HTML, but no links
+* exact_author.c - An update to authors.c, with output of some rudimentary HTML, but no links.
+This file became the basis for the ISFDB file a_exact_author.c
 * exact_title    - Given an exact title, author, year, and type, outputs a line from the database, which contains the exact title, author, year, and type.
 Of dubious utility, likely a dbase debugging tool.

 # Background